kryptous060/Box-term/README.md

 ### Voice Input
 On-device speech-to-text using [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
 Tap to record, tap to transcribe.
 Copy or clear results.
 Supports Whisper Tiny through Small models in multiple languages.
 Audio never leaves the device.

+### Free Talk — Real-Time Voice Conversation

+Tap the mic and the speaker.
+That's it.
+Box listens to you, sends your words to the AI, and speaks the reply back — then immediately starts listening again.
+No tapping between turns.
+No waiting for a full response before it starts speaking.
+Just sit there and talk to it like a person.

+On Gemma 4 E2B it keeps up in real time.
+The first sentence of the reply is already being spoken while the model is still generating the rest.

+- *"Explain quantum entanglement like I'm five"* → speaks the answer, listens for your follow-up
+- *"Actually, go deeper on that last point"* → multi-turn, completely hands-free
+- *"Help me think through a problem I'm having at work"* → back and forth, no typing ever
+- *"What should I cook for dinner tonight?
+I've got chicken and not much else"* → practical daily use

+It feels like having an AI sitting across from you.
+Entirely offline.
+Nothing leaves the device.

+Three toggles in AI Chat control it:
+- **🎤 Mic** — tap once to enter free talk mode, tap again to stop
+- **🔊 Speaker** — AI replies spoken aloud, sentence by sentence as they generate
+- **📹 Camera** — live vision mode (see below)

+Enable **Real-time voice reply** in Settings for sentence-by-sentence speech as the model generates.
+Works out of the box with Android's built-in speech and TTS — load a Whisper or Piper model for higher quality.

+> **De-Googled ROMs (GrapheneOS, CalyxOS, LineageOS without GApps):** Google TTS is not pre-installed on these devices.
+Install a TTS engine from F-Droid (e.g. [RHVoice](https://f-droid.org/packages/com.github.olga_yakovleva.rhvoice.android/) or [eSpeak NG](https://f-droid.org/packages/com.reecedunn.espeak/)) and set it as your default in **Android Settings → Accessibility → Text-to-speech**.
+The app will use it automatically.

+---

+### Vision Talk — Live Camera + Voice AI

+Tap the camera toggle to stream your back camera directly to the AI.
+Point it at anything and ask — the AI sees the current frame alongside your question and speaks its answer back.
+All offline, no cloud.

+**Things you can do:**

+- Point at a plant → *"What species is this and how do I care for it?"*
+- Point at food in your fridge → *"What can I cook with what's here?"*
+- Point at a label or sign in another language → *"What does this say?"*
+- Point at a circuit board → *"What component is this and what does it do?"*
+- Point at your code on a laptop screen → *"What's wrong with this function?"*
+- Point at a meal → *"Roughly how many calories is this?"*
+- Point at a maths problem → *"Walk me through how to solve this"*

+Combine with mic + speaker for a fully hands-free vision conversation — speak your question, AI sees the scene, speaks the answer, listens for the next question.
+Requires a vision-capable model (Gemma 4 E2B or E4B).

+When mic is off, camera mode sends a frame every 3 seconds automatically with "What do you see?" — useful for passive scene description.

 ### Vision AI
 Ask questions about images using on-device vision models.
 Powered by LiteRT with Gemma 4 E2B / E4B — GPU-accelerated, up to 32K context.